-Dear Distance student
+Dear Distance Student

-I would like to welcome you as a student to the North-West University's Faculty of Education and trust that your association with the Faculty will be fruitful!
-I am acutely aware of the challenges of being a student (part time) whilst having other competing priorities.
-However, I encourage you to keep the end goal in mind, especially when the pressure of assignments and examinations becomes challenging.
+I would like to welcome you as a student to the North-West University's Faculty of Education and trust that your association with the Faculty will be pleasant and successful.
+I am acutely aware of the difficulties involved with being a student (part-time) whilst having other competing priorities.
+To be successful, you must embrace the fact that there will be setbacks along the way.
+Challenges, like COVID-19, provide us with the opportunity to recognize what is important in our lives and what is not.
+I encourage you to keep the end goal in mind, especially when the pressure of assignments and examinations becomes challenging.